Dregu/LiveSplit-Spelunky2/README.md

 ## Features

-Supports tracking ingame time, rta time, splitting on level changes, world changes, ending cutscenes, terra encounters and character unlocks. **Remember to check the settings in split editor for the right category options.**
+Supports tracking ingame time, rta time, splitting on level changes, world changes, ending cutscenes, terra encounters, character unlocks and 100% journal. **Remember to check the settings in split editor for the right category options.
+LiveSplit may have a small heart attack to find the memory addresses when you launch the game.
+This is fine.**

 You can also use the autosplitter to feed the [journal tracker](https://github.com/Dregu/s2tracker) if you enable it in the options.